Catherine of Cleves: Biography

 Catherine never forgave Henry III of France (who kept taunting her as "la maîtresse de Saint Megrin") for his part in the assassination of her husband.
 She took a keen interest in the intrigues of the Catholic League and encouraged Henry III's assassination in 1589.
 At the conclusion of the War of the Three Henrys, she was mindful of the interests of her large family and supported her son Charles as a candidate for the French throne.

 Catherine's reconciliation with her cousin, Henry IV of France, was not effected until his conversion to Catholicism.
 She immediately moved to Paris and obtained a very honorable position in the retinue of his wife, Marie de' Medici.
 In 1613, Catherine interceded for her son, François Alexandre, who had killed the Baron of Luz in a duel, asking for his banishment instead of execution for murder.

 The Guises continued to support the queen throughout the regency, and Catherine followed Marie into exile in Blois after Louis XIII assumed the reins of government in 1619.
 After returning to the Louvre, the Dowager Duchess - anxious to promote the interests of the House of Guise - resumed plotting against Cardinal Richelieu.

 The death of her youngest daughter, the princesse de Conti (who had been implicated in the Day of the Dupes conspiracy), proved a blow to her spirits.
 She retired to her château d'Eu, where she died aged 85.
 She was buried at the château next to her husband's ornate tomb.

 Issue

 On October 4, 1560, at the age of twelve, Catherine married the Prince of Porcien, Antoine de Croy, who died in 1567.
-They had four children, all of whom died in early childhood: